About area and iteration (sprint) paths

 - Determine if you want a flat structure or hierarchy of sprints and releases.

-- Each team should assign the default Iteration Path they selected to their work items.
-This is needed in order for those work items to show up on their product backlogs and boards.
+- Each team should assign the default iteration path they selected to their work items.
+Those work items show up on their product backlogs and boards.
 Use bulk modify to modify several work items at once.
 See also Assign backlog items to a sprint.

-As needed, you can perform the following actions at any time:
+As needed, you can do the following actions at any time:

 - Add additional child iteration nodes

 - Rename an iteration path (except the root path)

 - Move a child iteration path under another node

 - Change the default and selected iteration paths assigned to a team